zaphosting/docs/docs/domain_gameserver_srv_link.md

 ---
 id: domain_gameserver_srv_link
-title: Domains Set up game server forwarding
+title: Set up game server forwarding
 description: Information on how to set up a forwarding from your domain to a game server - ZAP-Hosting.com documentation
 sidebar_label: Domain Gameserver Redirect
 ---